Estimating Heterogeneous Treatment Effects for Spatio-Temporal Causal Inference: The Proposed Methodology

-As a result, we can use the estimated variance bound to construct a conservative confidence interval for the proposed estimator when the propensity score needs to be estimated.
-The matrix $\mat{Q}$ can be chosen as a function of the mean of IPW weights to stabilize the IPW weights that appear in $\hat{\mat{V}}^{H}$.
-We discuss the choice of $\mat{Q}$ is in \cref{a: sec: bound_estimators}.
-Our simulation study presented in \cref{sec:simulation} demonstrates a good empirical coverage rate for the constructed confidence interval, even when $M$ is relatively large.
-Our variance bound for the H\'ajek estimator provides significantly improved inference compared to a heuristic variance bound used in \cite{papadogeorgou2022causal}, where the coverage rate deteriorates quickly as $M$ increases.
+Our simulation study in \cref{sec:simulation} demonstrates a good empirical coverage rate for the constructed confidence interval, even when $M$ is relatively large.
+Thus, our methodology provides significantly improved inference compared to a heuristic variance bound used in \cite{papadogeorgou2022causal}, where the coverage rate deteriorates quickly as $M$ increases.

-\cref{a:sec:Hajek_true} presents additional theoretical results and detailed proofs on the H\'ajek estimator.
-Finally, \cref{a:sec:IPW result} shows that the IPW estimators are also consistent and asymptotically normal (albeit less efficient than the H\'ajek estimator), and proves that their asymptotic variance bound can be consistently estimated.
+\cref{a:sec:Hajek_true} presents additional theoretical results for the H\'ajek estimator, while \cref{a:sec:IPW result} establishes that the IPW estimators are also consistent and asymptotically normal, with consistently estimable variance bounds.
+In simulations, the IPW estimators show larger variances than the stabilized H\'ajek estimator (see \cref{a: subsec: Hajek_IPW}).
+Moreover, the mean estimated variance bound across simulations closely matches the Monte Carlo variance when $M$ is large (\cref{a: subsec: different_bound_estimator}).